Unlock and Upgrade

 QuestionPurpose

-What motivated you to enlist in the military?To understand the reasons behind military service among veterans.
+What motivated you to join the military?Investigates the reasons behind choosing military service.

 QuestionPurpose